![]() |

 Each of the places is called a bit for (Binary digIT).
 The leftmost bit is called the most significant bit (MSB), and the rightmost is the least significant bit (because the digit in the leftmost position, the highest power of 2, makes the most significant contribution to the total value represented by the number, while the rightmost makes the least significant contribution).
 If the digit at a given bit is equal to 1, we say it is set.
 We also label the bits by what power of 2 they represent.
 How many different numbers can we represent with 4 bits?
 There are sixteen such combinations, and here they are, along with their octal, decimal, and hexadecimal counterparts:

+Table 2.1 Number base chart.
 Some mathematicians and philosophers argue that the reason we use base 10 is that we have ten fingers (digits)those extraterrestrials we met in Chapter 1 who hear light might also have an extra finger or toe (or sqlurmphragk or something), and to them the millennial year might be the year 1559 (in base 11)!
 Boy, that will just shock them right out of their fxrmmp!qts!
 Whats important to keep in mind is that it doesnt much matter which system we use; theyre all pretty much equivalent (1010 base 2 = 10 base 10 = 12 base 8 = A base 16, and so on).
 We pick numeric bases for convenience: binary systems are useful for switches and logical systems, and computers are essentially composed of lots of switches.
+Figure 2.12 A four-bit binary number (called a nibble).
+Sixteen is the biggest decimal number we can represent in 4 bits.
 Numbering Those BitsConsider the binary number 0101 from Figure 2.12.
 It has 4 bits, numbered 0 to 3 (computers generally count from 0 instead of 1).
 The rightmost bit (bit zero, the LSB) is the "ones" bit.
 If it is set (equal to 1), we add 1 to our number.
 The next bit is the "twos" bit, and if set adds 2 to our number.
 Next comes the "fours" bit, and finally the "eights" bit, which, when set, add 4 and 8 to our number, respectively.
 So another way of thinking of the binary number 0101 would be to say that we have zero eights, one four, zero twos, and one 1.

 a simple trick: to find the value of a bit, just raise it to its bit number